1994 British League Division Three

 The 1994 British League Division Three was the third tier/division of British speedway.
 It was also the final season of the British League before a restructure of the sport.

 Summary

+Four new teams entered the league; the first was Cleveland Bays, who shared Cleveland Park Stadium with division 2 parent club Middlesbrough Bears.
+The second was the Hi-Edge Hitmen, co-promoted by former England rider Chris Morton and based at Buxton Raceway.
+The other two teams were teams that would race on tracks that were formerly training circuits; Scottish team Linlithgow Lightning based at Heathersfield Stadium, and Iwade Kent Crusaders, who would later withdraw from the league at the end of July.

 The title was won by Berwick Bandits.
-The Iwade Kent Crusaders withdrew from the league.